Analysis Paralysis in Lisbon

 Because the approach targets the neural circuits underlying value comparison, conflict monitoring, and avoidance conditioning — rather than simply encouraging action — many individuals experience measurable improvements in decisional clarity.
 These improvements often emerge within the early weeks of engagement.
 The depth and durability of change depends on how entrenched the avoidance patterns have become and whether contributing factors such as sleep disruption or chronic stress are addressed simultaneously.

-Take the First Step Toward Analysis Paralysis
+Take the First Step Beyond Analysis Paralysis

 The Strategy Call is a focused conversation with Dr. Ceruto that maps the specific neural mechanisms driving your concerns and determines the right path forward.
-The Strategy Call carries a $250 fee.

 Book a Strategy Call